AOA 2020 Wins Fuel Momentum Heading into New Year

 The following are highlights of AOA 2020:

 Focus on Getting Alaskans Back to Work.
 In response to the Covid-19 pandemic, AOA stakeholders collaborated to prepare a jobs stimulus recovery plan to present to Alaska’s Congressional delegation.
-So far, the plan has succeeded on two planks.
+Input from business interests, land managers, tribal and rural community stakeholders and rights holders provided input to the plan which garnered support from state and local elected leaders, economic development groups, outdoor business owners, enthusiast groups and allied grass roots non-profits.

 Great American Outdoors Act.
+Passage of GAOA was one of the requests in AOA's jobs stimulus recovery plan.
 GAOA provides funds for catching up on deferred recreation infrastructure maintenance on federal lands and fully funds the Land and Water Conservation Fund.
 LWCF provides federal matching funds for state and local projects like trails, cabins, boat launches and playgrounds.
 Alaska’s delegation, and a bi-partisan majority of Congress, passed GAOA this summer.

 Conservation Corps.
-While three bills are pending in Congress that would revive the Civilian Conservation Corps idea that proved successful in getting Americans back to work after the Great Depression, three Alaska communities took action to set an example.
+AOA's jobs stimulus asked for funding to support the creation of a modern and Alaska-specific version of the Civilian Conservation Corps concept that proved successful in getting Americans back to work after the Great Depression.
+While bills are still pending in Congress that would revive the CCC idea, three Alaska communities took action to set an example.
 Starting with Juneau and followed by Anchorage and Sitka, local elected leaders allocated some $6 million in CARES Act funding to create community-based conservation corps.

 Raising our voices!
 Turnagain Pass Plowing Initiative/Plow the Seward Highway.
 Just before this past weekend, Governor Mike Dunleavy responded to calls from nearly 2000 outdoor recreation enthusiasts, 200 businesses and allies to restore winter road maintenance levels on Turnagain Pass.
 The effort springboarded from conversation during the first AOA Lunch and Learn Sept.
 30. It netted press coverage on Anchorage major media outlets - print, radio and TV - as well as letters and resolutions to the Governor from Sen. Pete Micciche, the Anchorage Assembly, Girdwood Alliance and Alaska Trucking Association.
 The tactical team included Alaska Guide Collective owner Nick D’Alessio, Alaska Mining and Diving General Manager Nick Olzenak, Alaska Avalanche School board members Andy Moderow, Taylor Guetschow and AOA’s Lee Hart.
 Proof positive that together, we really are a force!
 Keep on top developments at PlowTheSewardHighway.org and a companion Facebook page.